Zakelj Diary

 same hourly rate as the lacemakers.

-( I did not include anything in the price for bad
+( I did not include anything in the price for bad debts,

 and I learned later that I should have.
 A former Nazi in the Croatian camp